 The holiday season allows a lot of our deeper issues to rise to the surface.
 Isolation, depression, family trauma and stress all rear their heads this time of year, and that’s okay.
 Take the opportunity to speak to a counsellor or confidant as the season begins so you can emotionally prepare for the month ahead.

 Does the holiday season stress you out?
 Are you anxious about seeing family or friends over December?
-Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book on our online diary.
+Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now.